la-haus/flutter-segment/README.md

 ```

-## Migration to v3.x
+## Migration from `v2.x` to `v3.x
-In v3.x we removed branch io integration as the package is in the the maintenance mode and uses outdated dependencies.
+In `v3.x` we removed branch io integration as the package is in the the maintenance mode and uses outdated dependencies.
 If you don't use `ENABLE_BRANCH_IO_INTEGRATION` you are good to go.
-If you want to continue using `ENABLE_BRANCH_IO_INTEGRATION` then use v2.x of this package.
+If you want to continue using `ENABLE_BRANCH_IO_INTEGRATION` then use `v2.x` of this package.

 ## Installation
 Setup your Android, iOS and/or web sources as described at Segment.com and generate your write keys.